projectara/greybus-spec/source/hardware_model.rst

    they will need these definitions to exist in order to be written.

-Note that the UNIPRO sub-state is a Frame-centric view of the state of the corresponding |unipro| link.
+Note that the UNIPRO sub-state is a Frame-centric view of the state of entities within the Switch.
 Following a :ref:`forcible removal
-<hardware-model-detect>` of a Module which had established a |unipro|
+<hardware-model-detect>` of a Module which had established a LINK to
-link to the Frame via the corresponding Interface Block, the UNIPRO sub-state may retain its previous value or change values.
-This may depend upon its current value and any ongoing activity on the link.
+the Frame via the corresponding Interface Block, the UNIPRO sub-state may retain its previous value or change values.
+This may depend upon its current value and any ongoing activity on the LINK.

 .. _hardware-model-refclk: